-REVISION NO: D ISSUE DATE: 25/11/2023 PAGE 56 OF 68 In addition to any records listed in the CEMP, the following compliance records will be kept:
+In addition to any records listed in the CEMP, the following compliance records will be kept (either by GLC or the consultants which undertake monitoring or other works):

-- Laboratory records - EPL Annual Reports - Groundwater monitoring field sheets - Water treatment plant operational performance data - Records of groundwater levels and water quality testing - Six-monthly Construction Monitoring Report as outlined in the GWMoP. - Records of all groundwater monitoring bores and wells in the immediate vicinity of the Project - If any bores or monitoring locations need to change (i.e due to damage), then the replacement bore(s) will need to be added to the monitoring locations in the Revised Groundwater Modelling Report.
-The monitoring program would then be revised and approved in accordance with Section 9.1.
+- Laboratory records - EPL Annual Reports - Groundwater monitoring sheets - Water treatment plant operational performance data - Records of groundwater levels and water quality testing - Six-monthly Construction Monitoring Report as outlined in the GWMoP. - Records of all groundwater monitoring bores and wells in the immediate vicinity of the Project - If any bores or monitoring locations need to change (i.e due to damage), then the replacement bore(s) will need to be added to the monitoring locations in the GWMoP.
+This update would occur annually as a minimum as determined by the GWMoP or as needed.

 In accordance with SM requirements, GLC will retain and protect existing groundwater wells where practicable, noting that some will require decommissioning due to their location within excavation footprints.
-Where the groundwater wells cannot be retained or protected GLC will notify SM within 10 business days.
+Where the groundwater wells cannot be retained or protected GLC will notify SM as soon as possible.